 We compare many refurbished phone retailers on our refurbished phones comparison, and that list is growing.
 The more retailers you can compare from, the more likely you are to find the phone you want for less.

 Apple has end of life device processing unlike any other manufacturer out there, they even have a specialised recycling robot called Daisy that decommissions devices.
-The savings are not as dramatic as those that can be found at other retailers (up to 15% stated by Apple for a devices graded "Like New"), but phones bought from the Apple store are eligible for AppleCare+ plans, which sets this store apart from all others.
+The savings are not as impressive as those that can be found through Compare and Recycle (up to 15% stated by Apple for a devices graded "Like New"), but phones bought from the Apple store are eligible for AppleCare+ plans, which sets this store apart from all others.